yongler/Peggle-clone/README.md

 You are encouraged to include diagrams where appropriate in order to enhance your guide.

-sepreated into vm

 ### Class diagrams
-Code follows MVVM structure.
+Code now follows MVVM structure for better seperation of code as compared to previous MV pattern.

 Models
 ![image](https://user-images.githubusercontent.com/68801331/218320230-46683487-d5a6-420a-b7f7-118e69d29075.png)